Listed in: Mathematics and Statistics, as STAT-404

 This course is intended for students who have experience with standard statistical methods for complete data and want to extend them to handle missing data in practice.

-Requisite: STAT 230 and STAT 370, or equivalent experience by consent of the instructor.
-Fall semester: Prof. Correia.
+Student has completed or is in the process of completing STAT 230 and STAT/MATH 370, or has consent of the instructor.
+Fall semester: Professor Correia.

 How to handle overenrollment: null